TritonDataCenter/rfd/rfd/0036/README.md

 ### Deployment meta (including secrets)

 Many applications require configuration values which are undesirable or unsafe to set in the application image or stored in a repo with the service definition.
-Additionally, these details are often shred among multiple services that are deployed together.
+Additionally, these details are often shared among multiple services that are deployed together.
 These can include license keys, a flag setting whether it's a staging or production environment, usernames and passwords, and other details.

 Additionally, there are often details about a deployment that are known at the orchestration level that are useful within applications.
 An example might include the number of instances the user has defined for a service.
 That number can then be used by the service to manage its sharding behavior, if so configured.